 Recombination of the new genotypes from the existing genes.
-The gene combinations having same individuals with two kinds of alleles, mixing of the chromosomes during sexual reproduction of two parents produce new individuals, an exchange of the chromosomal pairs of alleles during the meiosis which is called as crossing over produce the new form of gene combinations.
+The gene combinations having same individuals with two kinds of alleles, mixing of the chromosomes during sexual reproduction of two parents produce new individuals, an exchange of the chromosomal pairs of alleles during the meiosis which is called as crossing overproduce the new form of gene combinations.
 Chromosomal mutations like deletion, inversion, duplication, translocation, polyploidy result in the recombination.

 The transmission occurring in the variations from the parents to their offsprings is a primary mechanism in the evolution.
-The organisms which possess hereditary properties are favored in the struggle for the existence.
+The organisms which possess hereditary properties are favoured in the struggle for the existence.
 By this, the offsprings benefit from the characteristics of parents.